dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/wpf-security-strategy-security-engineering.md

  Threat modeling is applied throughout WPF and includes the following:

-- How the [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] parser reads files, maps text to corresponding object model classes, and creates the actual code.
+- How the XAML parser reads files, maps text to corresponding object model classes, and creates the actual code.

 - How a window handle (hWnd) is created, sends messages, and is used for rendering the contents of a window.